rocky112358/UNIST_CSE364_Group2/README.md

  Group 7 |      Y  |   Y |          Y
 ```

-Then find the ratio of each group among all users and let's call this 'groupRatio'. groupRatio will have a value of 0 or more, but less than 1.
+Before we introduce our algorithm, let's define a term 'groupRatio'.
+This is the ratio of each group among all users.

+groupRatio will have a value of 0 or more, but less than 1.

 Now, iterate over ratings one by one and add score of the movie to corresponding variable.
 The score is slightly modified with a formula below before being added. `r` is the groupRatio of the group which the user made the rating belongs to.